DirectorConnect with Dr. Gorgoglione at EAFP 2023 Dr. Gorgoglione's ResearchGate Profile

 Gorgoglione is currently an assistant professor (tenure track) at Michigan State University’s Aquatic Animal Health Laboratory in a joint appointment between the Departments of Pathobiology and Diagnostic Investigation at the College of Veterinary Medicine and Fisheries and Wildlife at the College of Agriculture and Natural Resources.

 Gorgoglione’s research applies to fish virology and parasitology.
-It focuses on co-infections with relevance for wild and farmed fish species.
-Gorgoglione holds the honorific title of Certified Aquatic Veterinarian and is a trusted collaborator of the European Association of Fish Pathologists (administrator of the EAFP website and EAFP-Facebook) and the World Aquatic Veterinary Medical Association (Chair of the Education and Student Committee, and WAVMA President Elect).
-Gorgoglione is the Academic Advisor of the MSU-CVM WAVMA Student Chapter within the Zoo, Exotics, Wildlife, and Aquatics (ZEWA) Student Club and a director of the Harris Nature Center Foundation in Okemos, Michigan.
+It focuses on polymicrobial infections with relevance for wild and farmed fish species.
+Gorgoglione holds the honorific title of Certified Aquatic Veterinarian, and is a trusted collaborator of the European Association of Fish Pathologists (former administrator of the EAFP website and EAFP-Facebook).
+In 2023, Gorgoglione serves as the President of the World Aquatic Veterinary Medical Association and the Chair of the WAVMA Education and Student Committee.
+Gorgoglione is the Academic Advisor of the MSU-CVM WAVMA Student Chapter within the Zoo, Exotics, Wildlife, and Aquatics (ZEWA) DVM Student Club.